Bobby D sets the night on fire!

 Continuing to throw parties and doing gigs through high school was taking up most of Bobbys time, though his first love was always in his room, mixing music.
 During high school, Bobby had befriended some promoters that were looking to open a club in the suburbs.
 And in 1990, he got his first residency at a club; Totos in Schaumburg, IL.
 While Bobby was spinning nights, he went on to Columbia College in Chicago, IL for broadcasting.
 But he found that the courses he was taking at Columbia were not challenging enough for him, and he decided to continue his broadcasting education at the Illinois Center for Broadcasting.
 When he finished his courses there, he was more determined than ever to do something more in the music field.

-However, the real start of Bobby D.s career came in 1993 with the B96 Mixer Search.
+However, Bobby’s career would catapult in 1993 came in 1993 with the B96 Mixer Search.
 Although Bobby had sent in resumes and demos to B96 in Chicago, IL for some time, his mixes were never aired.
 When Bobby saw his chance at the Mixer Search, he was certain that this was going to be it.
 The Mixer Search finalists were going to be able to be a guest DJ on B96, which at that time and even still is considered the most prestigious radio mixshow in the country.
 When the contest began, Bobby was more than ready and came in 3rd place out of the six finalists.
 And so it began.
 Bobby got his first guest DJ spot on B96.
 For six months he continued to submit new mixes each week and it finally paid off.
 After half a year as a guest DJ, Bobby was a B96 Chicagoland Mixmaster.
-At the time the mixmaster roster consisted of legends such as Bad Boy Bill, Julian Jumpin Perez, Tim Spinnin Schommer, Brian Hitmix Middleton and Frankie Hollywood Rodriguez.
+At the time the mixmaster roster consisted of Bad Boy Bill, Julian Jumpin Perez, Tim Spinnin Schommer, Brian Hitmix Middleton and Frankie Hollywood Rodriguez.

 Bobby once again took charge of his destiny in 1995 and became the first Chicagoland mixer to release a fully licensed dance mix compilation entitled Hot House Mix.
 This compilation was the first to lead Strictly Hype/Underground Construction Records into their ongoing process of releasing mix compilations worldwide.
 “Hot House Mix” is still being sold globally to date.
 Other mix compilations soon followed including UC 97 with Bobby D. and Tony B. on PR Records, Bobby D.s In The House on Underground Construction and The DJ Rocks on ESP-Sun/Roadrunner Records.

-However, these releases were not Bobby s first compilations.
+However, these releases were not his first compilations.
 Through the years Bobby created a collection of tapes and CDs that he used to promote his name and his talents called Edit Crazy.
 This collection originally began in the early 90s and continued for several years.
-Most of the early mixes were done on reel to reel tape and edited manually.
+Most of the early mixes were done on reel-to-reel tape and edited manually.
 The process was long and tedious and Bobby learned to master it, therefore earning the nickname The Edit Crazy Man.

 Less than a year later, Tommy Boy Records requested Bobby to do another Jock Jam megamix, this one was entitled, Its Awesome Baby!
 Bobby once again proved himself a success and was again approached by another company, Arista Records.
 He then created a very challenging New Wave 80s megamix for them to promote their Ultimate New Wave Dance Party compilation.
 This megamix turned out to be very popular with the retro bars and is still being played by request consistently.